exercism/website/docs/conventions.md

 Controllers should be "thin".
 Each action should either do something or retrieve something then render/redirect.
-To achieve this, controllers call out to Commands, which contain more complex functionality encapsualted in stand-alone procedures.
+To achieve this, controllers call out to Commands, which contain more complex functionality encapsulated in stand-alone procedures.
 This is known as the Command Pattern or the Interactor Pattern.
 Even if an action doesn't need any instance variables, add an empty controller action for it.
 This allows us to have visibility on what actions have been implemented on that controller.

 ### Authentication

 By default, all controllers expect a user to be authenticated, and return a user to the log in page if they are not.
-This can be overriden using the `skip_before_action authenticate_user!` method.
+This can be overridden using the `skip_before_action authenticate_user!` method.

 ## Serializers